 Habitats and Wildlife Hotspots

-Rainforest (Montagne d’Ambre, Marojejy, Masoala, Nosy Mangabe, Anjozorobe, Andasibe-Mantadia, Ranomafana)
+Montagne d’Ambre, Marojejy, Masoala, Nosy Mangabe, Anjozorobe, Andasibe-Mantadia, Ranomafana

-Threatened Wetlands (Betsiboka Delta, Lac Kinkony and the Mahavavy Delta)
+Betsiboka Delta, Lac Kinkony and the Mahavavy Delta

 Lemurs, Malagasy carnivores, Tenrecs, Rodents, Bats, Whales and whale-watching

-Primitive parrots, The birds and the beaks (vanga beaks), Back from the brink, Rhapsody in blue
+Primitive parrots, The birds and the beaks (vangas), Rallying rarities, Rhapsody in blue

 Reptiles and Frogs

-Chameleons, Geckos, Other lizards, Snakes, Tortoises and turtles, Frogs
+Chameleon, Geckos, Other lizard, Snakes, Tortoises and turtles, Frogs

-In hiding, Out of hiding, Millipedes, Spiders, Other land invertebrates, Conservation issues
+In hiding, Out of hiding, Millipedes, Spiders, Other land invertebrate, Conservation issues